-Describe Retention Efforts in 2020-2021 Describe Retention Plans in 2021-2022 Economically Disadvantaged In accordance with our mission to prepare students for college, we want all of our students, including FRPL, ELL and students with disabilities, to stay with us through high school graduation.
+Describe Retention Efforts in 2021-2022 Describe Retention Plans in 2022-2023 Economically Disadvantaged In accordance with our mission to prepare students for college, we want all of our students, including FRPL, ELL and students with disabilities, to stay with us through high school graduation.
 The School has had historically high levels of persistence for these sub-populations.
-We believe that creating high- quality educational program, hiring and training highly qualified teachers, and communicating regularly with families of all students has helped us to achieve high rates of persistence across our student body.
+We believe that creating high-quality educational program, hiring and training highly qualified teachers, and communicating regularly with families of all students has helped us to achieve high rates of persistence across our student body.
 We will continue to analyze our data to ensure that we are serving students from these populations as effectively as all other students and keeping them in our schools in the same numbers.
-We will continue the efforts described at left in 2021 to ensure that high numbers of economically disadvantaged students are given the supports they need to persist in the School.
+We will continue the efforts described at left in 2022-23 to ensure that high numbers of economically disadvantaged students are given the supports they need to persist in the School.
 English Language Learners See response for retention of economically disadvantaged students.
-In addition, each school has an English as a New Language teacher in its school, to more directly and completely ensure that students learning English are supported in the school and are provided with direct English instruction by a qualified teacher as needed.
-We will continue the efforts described at left in 2021 to ensure that high numbers of ELL students are given the supports they need to persist in the School.
+In addition, each school has an English as a New Language teacher in its school, to more directly and completely ensure that students learning English are supported in the We will continue the efforts described at left in 2022-23 to ensure that high numbers of ELL students are given the supports they need to persist in the school and are provided with direct English instruction by a qualified teacher as needed.
+School.
+Students with Disabilities See response for retention of economically disadvantaged students.
+We will continue the efforts described at left in 2022-23 to ensure that high numbers of students with disabilities are given the supports they need to persist in the School.